Professor Nicholas Caldwell

 View Orchid Profile

-Professor Nicholas Caldwell is Professor of Information Systems Engineering at the University of Suffolk.
-He is also currently Associate Dean (Research and Knowledge Exchange) for the School of Technology, Business and Arts.
+Professor Nicholas Caldwell is Director of the Digital Futures Institute, BT Professor and Professor of Information Systems Engineering at the University of Suffolk.
+He has previously served as Associate Dean (Business Engagement) for the School of Engineering Arts Science and Technology and Associate Dean (Research and Knowledge Exchange) for the School of Technology Business and Arts.

 Nicholas has been involved in undergraduate teaching for more than two decades.
-At Cambridge, he supervised undergraduate computer science and engineering students on courses including algorithms, artificial intelligence, computer architecture, computer hardware, databases, natural language processing, networks, operating systems, programming languages, and software engineering.
+At the University of Cambridge, he supervised undergraduate computer science and engineering students on courses including algorithms, artificial intelligence, computer architecture, computer hardware, databases, natural language processing, networks, operating systems, programming languages, and software engineering.
 At the University of Suffolk, he has taught modules on software engineering, AI/data science, distributed systems (cloud computing), and research skills, as well as supervising final-year projects.
-He is an active PhD supervisor.

-Nicolas is actively involved in research, collaborating with academics in the UK, Europe, the Americas, Asia, Africa and Australia.
-His research interests are artificial intelligence, engineering change management, engineering design, information systems, knowledge management, process modelling (design and business), and scanning electron microscopy.
-He is a PhD supervisor for both the University of Cambridge in engineering design and for the University of Suffolk with current students involved in research on artificial intelligence, cyber security, data analytics, human-computer interaction, and software engineering.
+Nicholas is actively involved in research and knowledge exchange, collaborating with academics in the UK and globally, and working in partnerships with companies ranging from large international corporations to regional small-to-medium-sized enterprises.
+His research interests are principally in computer science (notably artificial intelligence, cyber security and software engineering), but he also has expertise in engineering design and scanning electron microscopy.
+He has been a PhD supervisor for the University of Cambridge in engineering design and is currently a PhD supervisor for the University of Suffolk with current students involved in research on artificial intelligence, computer games, cyber security, extended realities, human-computer interaction, software engineering and sustainable computing.
 He is always happy to consider applications for postgraduate research (PhD) in any of these areas.

 From 1998 to 2013, Nicholas was a Research Associate at the Department of Engineering within the University of Cambridge, undertaking research in multiple areas with a diverse set of research groups.